awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 1. Choose **Create policy**\.

-1. Complete the procedure in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.
+1. Complete the procedure in [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.

-#### Creating an IAM Role to Access SageMaker and Amazon Comprehend<a name="aurora-ml-creating-iam-role"></a>
+#### Creating an IAM role to access SageMaker and Amazon Comprehend<a name="aurora-ml-creating-iam-role"></a>

  After you create the IAM policies, create an IAM role that the Aurora MySQL cluster can assume on behalf of your database users to access ML services\.
 To create an IAM role, you can use the AWS Management Console or the AWS CLI\.
-To create an IAM role and attach the preceding policies to the role, follow the steps described in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.
-For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *AWS Identity and Access Management User Guide*\.
+To create an IAM role and attach the preceding policies to the role, follow the steps described in [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.
+For more information about IAM roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *AWS Identity and Access Management User Guide*\.

  You can only use a global IAM role for authentication\.
 You can't use an IAM role associated with a database user or a session\.
 This requirement is the same as for Aurora integration with the Lambda and Amazon S3 services\.

-#### Associating an IAM Role with an Aurora MySQL DB Cluster \(AWS CLI Only\)<a name="aurora-ml-associating-iam-role"></a>
+#### Associating an IAM role with an Aurora MySQL DB cluster \(AWS CLI only\)<a name="aurora-ml-associating-iam-role"></a>

 **Note**
  When you use the AWS Management Console, Aurora creates the IAM policy automatically\.
 In that case, you can skip this section\.